calvin0123/real-time-ml-system-cohort-4/lessons/session_1.md

 - [x] Push some real data to Kafka

+Question
+- [ ] Why we also have .toml file insdie each service and in the main repository
+- [ ] Kubernetes will keep running?

 Kafka - how long are you going to store the data Port-forwarding is important, How can we communicate with the Kubernetes from outside